OpenBCI/Documentation/website/docs/ForDevelopers/01-SoftwareDevelopment.md

 GUI v5.0+ uses the BrainFlow-Java package.
 When starting a new project with OpenBCI hardware for the first time, it is important to check that you can connect the hardware properly, [depending on your biosensing setup](ForDevelopers/00-ForDevelopersLanding.md#biosensing-setups).

 We recommend using the GUI to start your project and check signals before moving towards full integration.
-Furthermore, we recommend using the GUI's Networking Widget to stream data for proof-of-concept via UDP, LSL, OSC, or Serial.
+Furthermore, we recommend using the [Brainflow Streamer](https://docs.openbci.com/Software/OpenBCISoftware/GUIDocs/#gui-to-external-process) in the GUI to stream data for proof-of-concept.
 This allows you to visualize real-time and playback data in the GUI while modifying your application in a separate IDE.

 Once proof-of-concept is achieved, it's appopriate to consider integrating the OpenBCI board directly into your project using one of the BrainFlow bindings, found below.
 The GUI can still be used at any time to check signals, make recordings, and stream live data.